pigulla/lewd/README.md

 [![devDependency Status](https://david-dm.org/pigulla/lewd/dev-status.svg)](https://david-dm.org/pigulla/lewd#info=devDependencies)

 # lewd
-lewd is an intuitive and simple to use data validation library.
-It is inspired by Python's [voluptuous](https://github.com/alecthomas/voluptuous), blame them for the silly name.
+> lewd is an intuitive and simple to use data validation library inspired by Python's [voluptuous](https://github.com/alecthomas/voluptuous).

 ### Getting Started
 Typically, your validations will look something like this: